so-lost/Learning-Bash/README.md

 | Ctrl A | switch windows |
 | Ctrl A c | create new window |
 | /exec | executes a command within irssi |

-allows you to take a screenshot and upload <br>
+| /exec imgur-screenshot.sh | allows you to take a screenshot and upload
-`/exec imgur-screenshot.sh`

 SCRIPTS